stratum0/plottool/README.md

 ```./plottool file.hpgl``` will simply print the data to ```/dev/ttyUSB0```

 ```./plottool -p /dev/ttyUSB4 file.hpgl``` will do the same but to port ```/dev/ttyUSB4```

-this script has been tested with a plotter @Stratum0: https://stratum0.org/wiki/Cogi_CT-630